Pirheas/factorio_as_a_service/readme.md

 #### Can I revert to a previous version ?
 Not yet.
 You can do it manually and still run the service creation command though.

+#### I used to specify the port as a parameter.
+It's not possible anymore.
+How do I do ?
+Indeed, you must now specify parameters (such as the port) in the file `(Game directory)/config/config.ini`

+#### I have multiple factorio servers running on my server.
+Can I still do that ?

+Yes, but you'll need 2 different game install and 2 times factorio_as_a_service (one for each installed game).
+You must also change the`service-name` for at least one of the faas.py in its `config.ini` file